 - Foster unprecedented levels of accountability and transparency in government spending

-The Recovery Act intended to achieve those goals by providing $787 billion in:
+The Recovery Act intended to achieve those goals by providing funding for:

 - Tax cuts and benefits for millions of working families and businesses

 - Funding for entitlement programs, such as unemployment benefits

 - Funding for federal contracts, grants and loans